 The Best Time to Visit

 Spring and autumn are best for nature lovers and outdoor enthusiasts, especially those who love hiking or mountain biking.
-This is simply when the weather is perfect – not too hot and definitely not too cold.
+During this time the weather is perfect as it is not too hot and not too cold.

 Which Schist Villages to Explore

-As mentioned previously there are 27 Schist villages to explore, among these are two more popular villages that are often frequented by tourists: Piodão, Penela and Talasnal.
-If you are looking to book accommodations in any of the villages, make sure to check out Book in Shale (bookinxisto.com) which features accomodations, experiences, and some food tastings.
+There are 27 Schist villages to explore.
+Among these are three more popular villages that are often frequented by tourists: Piodão, Penela, and Talasnal.
+If you are looking to book accommodations in any of the villages, make sure to check out Book in Xisto(bookinxisto.com), which features accommodations, experiences, and some food tastings.